 What truly makes these movies is they stir GOOD memories from childhood.
 Unfortunately, there are children in our world whose memories will not be good, unless we help.

 On Maui, there is an organization called Friends of the Children’s Justice Center whose mission is “to provide assistance to abused and neglected children, to promote prevention of child abuse and neglect, and to support the Children’s Justice Center of Maui.”

 Maui’s Children’s Justice Center is part of the Hawaii State Judiciary and is one of five in the state that deal with child abuse and neglect.
 The Friends is a “nonprofit organization that provides resources for the Center, the professionals who work with victims, and the children and families served by the programs.”

 We can think of no better way to celebrate the holidays than to support the rebuilding of abused children’s lives.
-It is easy to make a donation online by going to mauicjc.org and clicking on the menu item “How You Can Help” and pull down to “Donate to the Friends.”
+It is easy to make a donation online by going to mauicjc.org and clicking on the “Donate Now” button on the bottom right-hand side of the screen.

 Helping the most vulnerable victims rediscover the goodness in the human spirit is the greatest gift we can give.
 Make a donation to the Friends of the Children’s Justice Center part of your holiday.

 * Editorials reflect the opinion of the publisher.